opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 This will generate a customized dictionary composed of 36 markers of 5x5 bits.
 The process can take several seconds, depending on the parameters (it is slower for larger dictionaries and higher numbers of bits).

+Also you could use `aruco_dict_utils.cpp` sample inside the `opencv/samples/cpp`.
+This sample calculates the minimum Hamming distance for the generated dictionary and also allows you to create markers that are resistant to reflection.

 ### Manual dictionary definition